 At 10:23 she shows an Urban Decay Electric palette, with clear brush marks on it.
 This poses a serious risk of infection, especially with eye products.
 You don't know who used it before you, whether they had pinkeye or other extremely contagious diseases.
 It's just like using somebody else's dirty foundation sponge.

 It's also a slap in the face to many beauty professionals.
 When a hairstylist or esthetician recommends a product, and the client decides to find the "same" product online, they are not paying the professional for his or her time and experience.
-A stylist or esthetician has gone to school for countless hours to get education, has spent time with this client figuring out which cleanser, < conditioner, hair treatment and chemicals inserted by Pat > tonerexfoliation, moisturizer and sunscreen will work best for their specific skin and hair needs.
+A stylist or esthetician has gone to school for countless hours to get education, has spent time with this client figuring out which cleanser, < conditioner, hair treatment and chemicals inserted by Pat > toner, exfoliation, moisturizer and sunscreen will work best for their specific skin and hair needs.
 Instead of paying the professional who cares, buying from these people amounts to paying a criminal for their illegal activities.
 These people are not authorized to sell these professional products, have no education to determine which product is appropriate for which skin type, or known which people are contraindicated for these products either.

 Is it worth it?
 No. It's disrespectful, it's illegal to sell products you are not authorized to sell, it's disgusting, and it's risky, all to save a few dollars.